 Independent Online Tutoring

-Classroom teaching techniques are effective because the teacher and students are face to face, in the same room.
+Classroom teaching techniques are useful because the teacher and students are face to face, in the same room.
 They can hear and see each other well, and as a teacher or tutor, it is easy to read facial expressions to gauge a student’s understanding.
-When working in an online capacity, it is important to mimic that setting as much as possible.
+When working in an online capacity, it is essential to mimic that setting as much as possible.
 You want to ensure that you can effectively communicate with your students.

-Use a high-quality camera or webcam.
+Use a high-quality camera or webcam